NathanCAllen/light-cycles/STATUSREPORT3.md

        3) With a week and a half left and many semester projects finishing in the next couple of days, we plan to make a major push in terms of progress over the next week.
 Finishing game mechanics, wrapping up design, and connecting the UI buttons/actions and displays with the server information will be major accomplishments we plan on executing.

+#Comments by Ming
+* Good chopping things
+* "{“username”: “attackerman”, “password”: “Very Secure Password”, “wins”: 6, “losses”: 7, “ELO”:1452, “Past_Games”: [{“opponent”: “other_username”, “win”: true, “opponent ELO”: 1400}, /*all past games */]}" => from your status 2, how do you add to the past games?
+Doesn't look like good design at a glace...